By Christopher Clover, Owner and Managing Director of Panorama Properties, Marbella’s longest established real estate agency.

 The Millands ended up purchasing a jewel of a beachfront home in the El Ancón development, on Marbella’s Golden Mile which belonged to a Mr. Brown.
 Along the front line in El Ancón there were 4 other houses next to Mr. Brown’s: two on the right and two on the left.
 The first at the end, on the right, belonged to John Green, the original developer of the estate.
 The second belonged to the well-known industrialist, Gordon White.
 On the left was Mr. Black and, at the other end, Warren Gold.
 Incredible but true!
 We called it “Rainbow Row”!

-John Green, brother of the art gallery owner Richard Green, is a highly creative and successful property developer, not only for his projects in Marbella but also in London.
+John Green, brother of the art gallery owner Richard Green, was a creative and successful property developer, not only for his projects in Marbella but also in London.
 He went on after his project El Ancón to develop, from 1981 to 1985, another beautiful, gated community in the hills just opposite El Ancón, which was called El Ancón Sierra.
-I was involved in selling him the land, selling most of the homes there, and was a member of his company’s Board of Directors.
-John and his wife Jacqui remain close friends, and we both own homes in El Ancón Sierra today.
+I was involved in selling him the land, selling most of the homes there, and was a member of his company’s Board of Directors, and am currently an owner there myself.
+John and his wife Jacqui also kept a home there until shortly before John passed away in 2019.